coke/raku-zef-deps/README.md

 If a single name of `.` is specified, `zef-deps` will instead read the local `META6.json` and use the `depends` attribute as the list of packages.

+In the default textual output, repeated dependencies anywhere in the hierarchy are replaced with `...`.

 # Options

+`--json` generates JSON output for the dependencies, breaking out attributes like

 `--png` generates a `png` file showing dependencies using `dot`.
 To use this option, you must install the optional module `Uxmal`.
 When run with this option, a file is generated in a temp